TAHDataJamCanada2021/Data-Lionesses/README.md

 # DataJam Canada 2021 - _**TRACKS: A Trafficking Reporting and Compilation frameworK System:**_

-<span style="color:blue">_This is a repository for research projects in the human trafficking domain.
-It includes all future related project ideas or research topics that would be useful for our project._

-_Each topic would have a separate repository.
-This would include the following:_</span>

 ## 1. Problem Statement

-_A description of an issue to be addressed._
 Transport of victims is a major component of human trafficking.
 According to [Human-Trafficking Corridors in Canada by The Canadian Centre to End Human Trafficking](https://www.canadiancentretoendhumantrafficking.ca/wp-content/uploads/2021/02/Human-Trafficking-Corridors-in-Canada-Report.pdf), moving victims routinely aids traffickers from being detected by law enforcement and disorients victims and impedes them from seeking help.
 There is a lack of user-friendly reporting systems in place for those working in the transportation industry who are likely to see trafficking activity and a lack of methods to identify common trafficking routes.
 For example Uber which has an emergency alert system for passengers but not for drivers; drivers must rely on hotlines to report incidents.
 This is not ideal and verba information is easily lost.

 ## 2. Objective

-_Objective of the solutions (the challenge, problem or need that it contributes to solve)._
 Domestic trafficking via ground transport is a serious problem in Canada.
 Our objective is therefore to propose a framework to facilitate reporting of trafficking suspicions by drivers.
 Collections of reports can then be used to gain insights on high-risk areas and routes for trafficking, aiding law enforment to catch perpetrators.

 ## 3. Solution/Data use case description

-_A comprehensive description of the data-based solution or/and data use case._
 TRACKS: A Trafficking Reporting and Compilation frameworK System

 TRACKS has three components: